ismawno/onyx/README.md

 - Built-in support for ImGui and ImPlot.

 ### Window API

+**Note:** All examples will use the 2D API.
+3D is almost identical and can be accessed by changing the template argument from `D2` to `D3`.

 This is the simplest use case of the Onyx framework, allowing you to get a window up and running very quickly.
 It is also highly customizable, as it doesn’t require the application interface to work.
 However, some higher-level features, such as ImGui, are not included by default (you will have to manually set up the ImGui backend, which I highly discourage.
 If you want to use ImGui, refer to the [Application API](#application-api) section).